298: No Such Thing As An Emotional Support Amoeba

 It is insane.

 And if you talk to people from the individual regions, they think the guy next door is an idiot who says it the different way.
+So, and I actually

-And so he said he would call it crayon à papier, as in a crayon for paper, or a crayon amine,
+called my French friend and said, Okay, well, what do you think of this article?
+What do you say?
+And so, he said he would call it crayon à papier, as in a crayon for paper, or a crayon amine,

-means a pencil made of paper.
+means a pencil made of paper

 That feels like a stretch, doesn't it?